ncatlab/nlab-content/pages/4/2/1/2/2124/content.md

 They exist also in some models of [[soliton]] theory (English Wikipedia: [Bogomol'nyi&#8211;Prasad&#8211;Sommerfield bound](http://en.wikipedia.org/wiki/Bogomol'nyi%E2%80%93Prasad%E2%80%93Sommerfield_bound)).
 The fact that a certain fraction (typically one half or fourth of supersymmetry generators) of [[supersymmetry]] is retained implies the saturation of the BPS-bound, which does make sense a bit more generally.
-The retained generators generate a nontrivial subalgebra of the full supersymmetry algebra and carry conserved charges; the mass is exactly determined in terms of these charges.
+The retained generators generate a nontrivial subalgebra of the full [[supersymmetry]] algebra and carry [[conserved charges]]; the mass is exactly determined in terms of these charges.

-In geometric models, like variants of the [[superstring theory]], it is very important to investigate [[moduli space]]s of classical [[vacua]] (e.g. the ground states for the [[D-brane]] systems).
-BPS-states correspond just to a part of the moduli problem which is often the most tractable.
+BPS states play a central role in the investigation of [[moduli spaces]] of classical [[vacua]] as they form part of the moduli problem which is often the most tractable.

 Several mathematical theories in [[geometry]] are interpreted as counting BPS-states in the sense of integration on appropriate compactification of the moduli space of BPS-states in a related physical model attached to the underlying geometry: most notably the [[Gromov-Witten invariants]], [[Donaldson-Thomas invariants]] and the [[Thomas-Pandharipande invariants]]; all the three seem to be deeply interrelated though they are defined in rather very different terms.
 The compactification of the moduli space involves various stability conditions.

+### In supergravity

+In the context of [[supergravity]] BPS states correspond to [[super spacetimes]] admitting [[Killing vectors]].
+These notably include extremal [[black brane]] solutions.

 ### In superstring theory